-Actual damages include medical or psychiatric expenses, lost wages, emotional distress, pain and suffering, or damage to one’s reputation.
-If you have any of the above, you may have a case for a civil rights claim.
-Don’t let justice fall by the wayside.
+In order to bring a claim, a plaintiff must have suffered damages.
+Damages can include medical or psychiatric expenses, lost wages, emotional distress, pain and suffering, or damage to one’s reputation.
+If another person has caused a financial or emotional loss, you may have reason to bring a civil claim.

 Hiring a skilled civil litigator is the first step to a successful outcome.
 While most cases are settle before trial; a settlement is result of thorough preparation.
 Attorney Dutko believes that thorough preparation during the discovery stage is the catalyst for a reasonable settlement.
 This approach increases the chance of a quick resolution.
 However, where a settlement is not possible, you will need an experienced trial attorney to reach a jury and explain why you should be awarded damages.